mattrltrent/trent/README.md

 1. Retrieve the Trent instance: Use `get<T>()` to fetch the Trent instance.
 We use `get` instead of `watch` because `get` retrieves the Trent instance directly, while `watch` is used for reactive UI updates.
 2. Call methods: Trigger the desired business logic function, such as `updateToSunny`, `updateToRainy`, or `resetState`.
-3. UI updates: The UI automatically reacts to the state changes if `Digester`, `watch`, `watchMap`, or `Alerter` is used in the same widget tree.
+3. UI updates: The UI automatically reacts to the state changes if `Digester`, `watch`, `watchMap`, or `Alerter` are used in the widget tree below where the Trent was registered.

 ### 6. Use `Alerter`, `Digester`, `watch`, and `watchMap` in Your UI